 Here is a one-page PDF with information about getting to Appleton, WI.

 Are you interested in helping out with the 2018 High School Nationals?
-We will have more information on this soon!
+Sign up here!

 Q1 How can I qualify for nationals?